In Search of

 Rather than chase the narrative, Bedrock’s approach is to invest in promising companies that are underestimated precisely because they are incongruent with the storyline.
 Our starting point, therefore, is to search for narrative violations.
 When we find one, we do the work to build passionate conviction in opportunities that most overlook.

 Very few of these opportunities exist.
 Thus, we make far fewer investments than most technology investment firms.
-Our primary focus is leading Series A , B, and C rounds with $5M to $50M checks.
+Our primary focus is leading Series A, B, and C rounds with $5M to $50M checks.
 Occasionally we’ll make smaller investments in seed rounds.
-Bedrock has made over forty investments thus far.
-A few include Rippling, Flock Safety, Vercel, Bitcoin, Ethereum, and OpenAI.
+Bedrock has made over fifty investments thus far.
+A few include OpenAI, Rippling, Flock Safety, Vercel, and Bitcoin.
 We are happy to be the only investor in the round or invest alongside others, and we reserve significant capital for follow-ons.
 We remain humble about the value we’ll actually add to your venture beyond writing the check, and pledge to work hard on your behalf in order to pleasantly surprise to the upside over time.

 A Crazy Time to Build a Technology investment firm